tonihckt/css-grid-resources/README.md

-# ♦️ Sass Starter Pack
+# ♦️ Css Grid Starter Pack

 A light package for compiling Sass(scss files) and running a dev server using Browser Sync.